rbonweb/ghost-v3-on-heroku/README.md

 ## Ghost version 3.X

-One click deploy on heroku click below...
+One click deploy on heroku click below --> [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
-[![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ### This button will lead to installation of [Ghost v3](https://github.com/TryGhost/Ghost) on [Heroku](http://heroku.com) with [Cloudinary](https://cloudinary.com/) and own SMTP Setup(also use gmail smtp)